nchan8150/MKS22X-Final-Project/README.md

 1. Select a tower and click on a blank tile to place it.
 2. Build more towers to protect your base from the enemies!
 3. Upgrade towers or sell them to buy better ones.
-4. When the enemies get you, enter your name into the score board.
+4. When the enemies defeat you, enter your name into the score board.
 5. Challenge your friends or your mom to beat your highscore.
-6. Play again to beat your friends to gain more clout!
+6. Play again to beat your friends and gain more clout!

+## Controls
+- *Arrows* and *Enter* or mouse: select and place towers.
+- *Space*: pause game.
+- *R*: restart game.
+- *A*: speed up game.

+## Development Log
+### Before the Demo
+- 4 different turrets with unique abilities.
+- Waves of enemies that increase in difficulty as the game progresses.
+- A base with a life counter.
+- Score counter.
+- Currency tracker.
+- Ability to select and place towers.
+- Ability to pause the game.
+- Ability to restart the game.
+- Ability to speed up the game.

+### After the Demo
+- A leaderboard that saves your top 3 scores.
+- Upgrades that increase power and decrease reload time for towers.

 ## Acknowledgments
 Thank you Mr. K and the Internet for making this all possible!